joeworld/Stock-Finance-App/README.md

 7. Users can sell/share stocks
 8. Users can see their transactions made on the app

-> This application embibes both a user interface and a client api for commercial usage
+> This application embibes both a user interface and a client api for commercial usage (Check out API Doc https://drive.google.com/open?id=1iM78FBSbk8qtPIJpy3sThv-kDQVk8nJx)

 ## Database